Skip to content

 Outlook wraps it up with a nice touch: if you generate an email with AI and click to send right away, it'll show a pop-up reminding you that AI may be inaccurate, inviting you to revisit the content before pushing it out.

 And, of course, this isn't the only place where you'll be getting AI.
 You'll also get Copilot features to help write documents in Word, generate presentations in PowerPoint, and analyze data in Excel.
 Plus, you can integrate Microsoft Outlook with Zapier to connect it to all the other apps you use at work.
+That means creating AI-powered workflows that can automatically draft emails and send information from your inbox to all the other apps you use at work.
 Learn more about how to automate Outlook, or get started with one of these pre-made workflows.

 Create tasks in Microsoft To-Do from new Microsoft Outlook emails